 - How well are you managing your risk and supplier risk?

-- How productive is your internal audit process for your size of business?
+- How productive is your internal audit process for your size?

 - What shape is your level of systems investment?